StephanieStallworth/python/README.md

 135. Preparation Of The Regression Code Templates - Step 2
 136. Preparation Of The Regression Code Templates - Step 3
 137. Preparation Of The Regression Code Templates - Step 4
-138. The Ultimate Demo Of The Powerful Regression Code Templates In Action! - Step 1: Multiple Linear Regression
+138. The Ultimate Demo Of Powerful Regression Code Templates In Action! - Step 1: Multiple Linear Regression
-139. The Ultimate Demo Of The Powerful Regression Code Templates In Action! - Step 2: Polynomial Regression, Support Vector Regression, Decision Tree Regression, Random Forest Regression
+139. The Ultimate Demo Of Powerful Regression Code Templates In Action! - Step 2: Polynomial Regression, SVR, DT Regression, RF Regression
 140. Conclusion Of Part 2 - Regression

 ### Section 14: Regression Model Selection in R